RedhawkSDR/redhawksdr.github.io/content/manual/appendices/adminservice/adminservice.md

 The `rhadmin` control script can be configured in the main AdminService configuration file.

-The following section describes all the available configuration parameters.
+The following section describes all available configuration parameters.

 ### Configuration Parameters